Welcome to Footprint Garden Farm

 Each of us has a unique footprint.
 Our feet help us to stand tall and they are our connection to the Earth.
 Our ecological footprint is a shorthand way of describing the unique impact we all make on the Earth through our choices and actions.

-Footprint Cottage, our new home and garden farm will help us to tread more lightly upon the Earth.
+Footprint Garden Farm, our new home and urban garden farm will help us to tread more lightly upon the Earth.
 We hope that by making conscious and ethical decisions about as many aspects of our lives as possible and by living as simply as we can, we will leave a minimal footprint.
 We are doing what we can to ensure that our grandchildren can enjoy flourishing and fruitful lives on a planet that remains bountiful and beautiful.

 We would like to acknowledge that the land where we live is part of the traditional country of the Kaurna people.
 We pay our respect to them and their Elders and Ancestors.
 We celebrate their traditional way of life as a great example of small-footprint living.